w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 - Define APIs to access external devices (printers, USB, Bluetooth, local network devices).
 - Specify multi‑device sync; that remains a reading‑system feature (e.g., syncing reading position across a user’s phone and tablet) and is not described in the spec.

-Any inter‑device communication is therefore out of scope for the EPUB format and falls under reading‑system architecture and broader Web or native APIs.

 ### 12. Do features in this specification allow an origin some measure of control over a user agent's native UI?

 No. Book content cannot: